Military history of Singapore: World War II

 The Corps was involved in the defence of Singapore during the Second World War.
-As international tensions heightened during the 1930s, an increasing number of men of the various nationalities in the Settlements — predominantly European, Malay, Chinese, Indian and Eurasian — joined the SSVF.
+As international tensions heightened during the 1930s, an increasing number of men of the various immigrant nationalities and local born ethnicities in the Settlements — predominantly European, Malay, Chinese, Indian and Eurasian — joined the SSVF.
 It included naval, air force, special operations, irregular units, and home guard units.

 On 25 December 1941, Lieutenant Colonel John Dalley created Dalforce, also known as the Singapore Overseas Chinese Anti-Japanese Volunteer Army as an irregular forces/guerrilla unit within the SSVF during World War II.
-Its members were recruited among the ethnic Chinese people of Singapore, and their ferocious fighting earned them the nickname Dalley's Desperadoes.
+Its members were recruited among the local ethnic Chinese people of Singapore, and their ferocious fighting earned them the nickname Dalley's Desperadoes.
 By the time the Japanese invaded, Dalforce numbered 4,000 resistance fighters.

 The SSVF — including four infantry battalions — took part in the Battle of Singapore in 1942, and most of its members were captured on 15 February 1942 when their positions were overrun.